Chatteris Town F.C.: History

 When the league added a second tier in 1988, Chatteris were placed in the Premier Division following a 7th-place finish the previous season.
 The club struggled in the new division, finishing bottom in 1989–90 (a season in which they failed to win a league game) and 1990–91, but were reprieved from relegation as the league lost members who were promoted to the Southern League and Division One clubs failed to meet ground grading criteria.
 However, the club were eventually relegated in 1995 after finishing bottom and winning just two league games all season.

 They continued to play in Division One until 2001, when, despite finishing fifth, they resigned from the league for financial reasons and dropped back into the Peterborough & District League.
 In 2008 they transferred to Senior Division B the Cambridgeshire League, finishing third in their first season and earning promotion.
 The following season saw them win the Senior A Division to earn promotion to the Premier Division.
 They were relegated back to the Senior A Division at the end of the 2012–13 season.
-In 2015–16 season Chatteris finished second in the division, earning promotion back to the Premier Division; they also won three cups, beating Great Shelford 2–1 to win the Cliff Bullen Challenge Cup, Outwell Swifts 1–0 in the William Coad Intermediate Cup and Milton 3–0 to win the William Cockell Memorial Cup.
+In 2015–16 season Chatteris were runners-up in the division, earning promotion back to the Premier Division; they also won three cups, beating Great Shelford 2–1 to win the Cliff Bullen Challenge Cup, Outwell Swifts 1–0 in the William Coad Intermediate Cup and Milton 3–0 to win the William Cockell Memorial Cup.

+In 2017–18 Chatteris finished bottom of the Premier Division and were relegated to the Senior A Division.
+They were runners-up in Senior A the following season and promoted back to the Premier Division.
+Although the 2020–21 season was abandoned due to the COVID-19 pandemic, the club dropped into Division One B. After finishing third in the division in 2021–22 they were promoted to Senior Division B. At the end of the 2022–23 season the club switched to Division One of the Peterborough & District League.
+They finished second in Division One in 2023–24 and were promoted to the Premier Division.

+Other teams

+The women's team, Chatteris Town Lillies Ladies, was re-established in 2021, joining Division Three of the Cambridgeshire Girls and Women's League.
+They won Division Three in 2022–23 and were promoted to Division Two.